Owmacohe/owmacohe.github.io/pantry/articles/Holy Gotia of Rhetoric.md

 {Yyenwid Gotia,🎭 aspects}

-n aspect of [Yyenwid Gotia], split during [Taqadum Period].
-This aspect focuses on wit and debate, and their followers are often word-blade assassins and political artificers
+An aspect of [Yyenwid Gotia], split during [Taqadum Period].
+This aspect focuses on wit and debate, and their followers are often word-blade assassins and political artificers.